Iset Tower

 The Iset Tower (Башня Исеть) is a 52-story skyscraper in the Yekaterinburg-City business district of Yekaterinburg, Sverdlovsk Oblast.
 It is the tallest building in Yekaterinburg and the 16th tallest building in Russia, with a record height of 212.8 m.
 It was also the tallest building outside Moscow until it was surpassed by the Lakhta Center of Saint Petersburg.
 It became the tallest structure of Yekaterinburg on 24 March 2018 when the unfinished TV Tower nearby was demolished as part of the city’s beautification program in preparation for the 2018 FIFA World Cup.

 Iset Tower is the second building of the commercial district Yekaterinburg-City and will settle down in the prestigious neighborhood with the house of the government of Sverdlovsk Oblast, the Regional Duma, drama theater and 5-star Hyatt Regency Yekaterinburg hotel across of B. Yeltsin St. and Boevih Druzhin.

 The Iset Tower is named after the Iset River, which goes through central Yekaterinburg.

 History

 The Iset Tower's design was competed by two European architecture companies, German engineer and architect Werner Sobek and the French architecture company Valode & Pistre Architectes.
 Eventually, Werner Sobek won the competition and their design was chosen. ₽12.8 billion rubles ($230 million US dollars) were invested in the construction of the skyscraper.
 UGMK Holdings developed the skyscraper later on.

 Planning began in 2010 and ended in 2012.
 Construction began in 2010 and completed in 2015.

-The Iset Tower became the tallest structure of Yekaterinburg on 24 March 2018 when the unfinished TV Tower nearby was demolished as part of the city’s beautification program in preparation for the 2018 FIFA World Cup.